wreckage/halloa/README.md

 Instead of adding react components into rails views via the react helper (which looks like `<%= react_component('HelloMessage', name: 'John') %>`), the server renders react components and props from the controller.
-This means that everything you see in the site (with the exception of the header) is a react component rendered on top of the base application.html.erb view.
+This means that the only rails views rendered are the base application.html.erb view and Devise's views.

 Unlike in Hartl's tutorial, this app interacts with a micropost resource (a JSON API).
-As an example, when a user visits their profile, the `Profile` react component is mounted, which triggers its `componentsDidMount()` function, which sends out an ajax request for a user's microposts.
+As an example, when a user visits their profile, the `Profile` react component is mounted, which triggers its `componentDidMount()` function, which sends out an ajax request for a user's microposts.
 The server then sends those microposts back to be rendered by the `Profile` component (which it does via the `ShowMicroposts` child component).
 Similarly, the `UserIndex` component makes use of a users resource.